You can now buy the classic A.F.0210. strap

 A.F.0210. protocol drawing.

-The cotton webbing has proved impossible to source off the shelf, so the decision to remanufacture the webbing has been taken.
+The cotton webbing has proved impossible to source off the shelf, so the decision to remanufacture the webbing was taken.
 Below is a test strip being measured during production.

-After several unsuccessful weaving attempts, prototype 44 warp thread 17mm wide, 0.75mm thick webbing has been made.
-A 10m long strip was test woven.
+After several unsuccessful weaving attempts, 44 warp thread 17.5mm wide, 0.75mm thick webbing has been made.
 The micrometer above indicates 16.66mm width on the loom.

-A comparison between the webbing in the woven test strip and two original A.F.0210. straps is shown below.
+A comparison between the rewoven webbing and the above two original A.F.0210. straps is shown below.

-The shouldered buckles and loops have also been remanufactured.
+The shouldered buckles and loops have also been remanufactured in brass.

-The original buckles vary, but two have been scanned in a 3-D scanner, and based on all available data, the buckle has been modelled in 3-D.
+The original buckles vary, but two have been scanned in a 3-D scanner, and based on all available data, the remanufactured buckle design has been modelled in 3-D and production moulds have been made based on the 3-D drawings.

-Pre-production samples have been made in a 3-D printer using white ABS resin, and painted black.
-As a proof of concept for possible wider hommage straps, the the 3-D model has been widened, and 20mm and 22mm buckles have also been designed.
+Pre-production samples were made in a 3-D printer using ABS resin.
+As a proof of concept for possible wider homage straps, the the 3-D model was widened, and 20mm and 22mm buckles have also been designed and printed in ABS resin.

-A.F.02l0. embossing has been added to the underside of the buckle, and this will identify the faithful reproduction A.F.0210. straps.
+A.F.02l0.® embossing has been added to the underside of the buckle as this will identify the faithful reproduction A.F.0210.® straps.

-The samples have been stamped A.F.02l0.™ to indicate that the strap is a faithful reproduction.
-All production straps will be stamped A.F.02l0.™, without the pheon often found on original straps.
+All production straps will be stamped A.F.02l0.®, as above, but without the pheon often found on original straps.

-This is how the strap will look on a 215mm wrist.
+This is how the 270mm long strap will look on a 215mm wrist.

 What might your W.W.W. watch look like on a contemporary strap?

-Images of W.W.W. watches on A.F.0210. straps are rare.
-We have created this collage so that you can zoom into your favourite W.W.W. watch and gain some idea.
+Images of W.W.W. watches on A.F.0210. straps are rare, despite the fact that they were designed to complement each other.
+We have created this collage so that you can zoom into your favourite W.W.W. watch and gain some idea of how this watch will look on an A.F.0210. strap.
 The more detailed article is on this site.

-If you send an email to us on email@example.com we will keep in touch, and let you know.
+If you send an email to us on firstname.lastname@example.org we will keep in touch, and let you know about the process for ordering and delivery.

-Or, simply enter a comment in the field below.
+Or, simply enter a comment in the field below, and we will reply to you.

-Tell us whether you are interested in 17mm, 20mm or 22mm straps, either the faithful A.F.02l0.™ reproduction, or the wider hommage straps.
+Tell us whether you are interested in 18mm, 20mm or 22mm straps, either the faithful A.F.02l0.® reproduction, or the wider homage straps.

 The A.F.0210. strap with a fabric keeper.

 As part of the Suez campaign, the A.F.0210. strap was modified, perhaps using 6B/02593 compass webbing.
 A fabric keeper has been added to the strap on the left.
-This type of strap was available at the end of WWII to US troops as the VB Hygienique strap.
-It is proposed to produce straps of this type as well.
+This NATO type of cotton strap with a fabric keeper was also available at the end of WWII to US troops as the VB Hygienique strap.
+We have produced straps of this type as well.

 These straps are the true precursor to the MoD NATO strap.